Betterment vs. Wealthfront vs. Vanguard – Which Robo-Advisor is Best For You?

 If you want a one-stop-shop robo-advisor, you could benefit from all three of these robo-advisors.

-- Wealthfront is quickly becoming a solid go-to option.
-They have begun to add products such as loans and a high-yield cash account that make it easy to keep all your financial products managed under one company.
+• Wealthfront is quickly becoming a solid go-to option.
+They have individual stock trading, lending, high yield cash and ETFs for customization.
+These add ons make it easy to keep all your financial products within one company.

-- Vanguard is also a great option for investors who want to keep all their finances under one roof.
+• Vanguard is also a great option for investors who want to keep all their finances under one roof.
+Vanguard is a low-fee investment brokerage firm first!

-- Betterment offers checking accounts in addition to their investment products.
+• Betterment offers checking and high yield cash options, through partner banks, and crypto, in addition to their investment products.

 Winner-No clear winner here.
 Wealthfront, Betterment and Vanguard Advisors each offer comprehensive financial and investment services.